Some companies prefer data scientists to have advanced degrees (M.S. or Ph.D.) in a quantitative field.

 “Most data mining applications use matrix computations as their fundamental algorithms, so a strong understanding of them is essential.”

-Naturally, many of these courses will cross over into …
+Many of these courses cross over into …

-Wherever you go in this field, you need to have a solid grounding in statistics.
-A verifiable background in statistical analysis (through work or education) is a prerequisite for most data science jobs.
+A verifiable background in statistical analysis (through work or education) is typically a prerequisite for most data science jobs.